 Development always has the potential to have adverse environmental consequences but additional care needs to be exercised in relation to sites of a particularly sensitive environmental nature.
-The specific policies referenced in the guidance will not however be applied in isolation; There are other environmental protection policies included in the Local Development Plan which will additionally be applied in the assessment of planning applications.
+The specific policies referenced in the guidance will not however be applied in isolation; There are other policies included in the Local Development Plan which will additionally be applied in the assessment of proposals for mobile snack bars.

-The council considers it unlikely that the supporting Planning Guidance (PG) - Planning for Nature: Development Management and Wildlife will have any significant environmental effects as it will provide only information for decision makers, the public and other stakeholders and will primarily serve as a management tool in relation to the impact of new development on the natural environment.
+The council considers it unlikely that the supporting Planning Guidance (PG) - Mobile Snack Bars will have any significant environmental effects as it will provide only information for decision makers, the public and other stakeholders on particular mobile snack bar proposals